jolbol1/jolbol1/README.md

 * 💬 Very passionate about online data control/privacy.
 * ✨ Studied Accounting and Finance at Durham University
 * 🏢 Began Coding for Minecraft Plugins in Java when I was 12.
+* 🌱 Looking to start my career as a software engineer.

 ### Largest Project
 RandomCoordinates: A Minecraft plugin.
 This was one of my first serious coding projects and was all self-taught.
 There is 2 repos for this on my page, one was the first attempt and then a complete re-write once I became more advanced at Java.